-Dave Armstrong writes sketches, plays, novels and award-winning comedy shows (Spin Doctors).
+Dave Armstrong writes plays, books, award-winning comedy shows (Spin Doctors) and dramas (quake tale Hope and Wire).
 He also plays trumpet.
-Armstrong has been creating comedy alongside director Danny Mulheron since childhood, including their un-PC classroom comedy Seven Periods with Mr Gormsby.
+Armstrong has been creating comedy alongside director Danny Mulheron since childhood, including Seven Periods with Mr Gormsby — the tale of an un PC teacher — and Samoan family comedy The Semisis.
 Armstrong also co-wrote award-winning play Niu Sila with bro'Town's Oscar Kightley, which chronicles the friendship between a polynesian and a palagi.

 This animated hit follows the adventures of five kids growing up in the Auckland suburb of Morningside.
 The show's fearless, un-PC wit was developed from the poly-saturated comedy of theatre group Naked Samoans.
 In bro'Town's very first episode, Valea gets hit by a bus and wakes up a genius, allowing him to demonstrate that his school is not just full of dumbarses after the boys compete on a school quiz show.
 The Simpsons-esque celebrity cameos start strong, thanks to Robert Rakete, Scribe, PM Helen Clark, David Tua and "marvellous" John Campbell.

 It's election time in this special episode from the topical weekly satire series about a PR firm (written by James Griffin, Dave Armstrong, Tom Scott and Roger Hall).
 Giles Peterson and Associates will take on any client - even if it means trying to update Helen Clark's wardrobe, speechwriting for Winston Peters, offering succour to fading National and Alliance MPs, brokering a coalition deal between the Greens and Labour, or helping candidates master the intricacies of The Worm.
 Meanwhile, elements of the Catholic Church feel they haven't apologised enough.